 Evolution from this state is tricky, though.
 In its app store description, BeReal makes no secret of the fact that it sees Instagram and TikTok as its competition:

-But interestingly enough, the issue is not that BeReal would have to build out features as a necessary evil to compete with TikTok and Instagram.
-It’s almost that TikTok and Instagram have all the tools at their disposal to beat BeReal at its own game.
+But interestingly enough, the challenge is not that BeReal would have to build out features as a necessary evil to compete with TikTok and Instagram.
+It’s that TikTok and Instagram have all the tools at their disposal to beat BeReal at its own game.

 In a piece for the New Yorker, R. E. Hawley argues that Instagram has already pioneered the process of magnifying the non-extraordinary.